Pedal the Coast Self-Guided

 DAY 2 Lighthouses and a Harbor Town

-You’ll start the day tracing the edges of Spruce Head before turning east along a string of quiet roads that feel made for bikes.
+You start the day tracing the edges of Spruce Head before turning east along a string of quiet roads that feel made for bikes.

 Today’s route carries you to Birch Point State Park, then on to Owls Head Lighthouse, standing watch over Penobscot Bay.
 It’s one of those places where most people stop talking without realizing it.
+Take your time here — you’ve earned it.

-From there, the ride leads you into Rockland—a lively harbor town known for art, boats, and good food.
+From there, the ride leads you into Rockland — a lively harbor town known for art, boats, and good food.
 Spend the afternoon exploring the Farnsworth Museum, browsing galleries and shops, or simply sitting near the water watching the harbor come and go.

 Tonight, you’ll sleep well.